isabellwaas/isabellwaas/README.md

 - [RingerModeNotification](https://github.com/TeamGruenbaum/RingerModeNotification) - Constantly informs you about your device's current ringer mode via permanent notification

 ##### iOS Apps
-- [Navigether](https://github.com/TeamGruenbaum/Navigether) - Conceptual app that makes it possible to get along better in public transport
+- Navigether - Conceptual app that makes it possible to get along better in public transport
+- ShoppingListGenerator (based on the idea of our Desktop App ShoppingListGenerator) – Lets you select the dishes you want to buy ingredients for and also additional ingredients before it generates your individual shopping list sorted by stores and shelfes.
+Besides, the app also serves as a cookbook.
 <br>

 #### 👤 &nbsp; isabellwaas